andrewplane/project_one/README.md

 ### Analysis
 Based our analysis, we found:
-- The frequency of natural disasters does increase over time.
+- The frequency of natural disasters does increase over time, particularly for floods and storms.
+It is unknown if this is due to climate change or improvements in tracking disasters.
 - There is no correlation between duration of a natural disaster and CPI-adjusted cost.
+- Certain regions are more impacted by natural disasters, with Brady, Texas, experiencing the highest frequency of disasters from 1960–2018.
+- High-impact events vary in human and financial toll, with Hurricane Katrina having the highest CPI-adjusted cost ($200 billion) and Hurricane Maria having the highest death toll (2,981).
+- Disasters' financial costs show only a weak correlation with death tolls.
+The datasets does not contain information regarding storm intensity.

 ## Presentation
 Slide deck is located in the repository for reference.